40ants/log4cl-extras/README.md

   Condition: Network timeout
 ```
 Now both third and fourth frames show `#<secret value>` instead of the password.
 This is because `(log4cl-extras/secrets:make-secrets-replacer)` call returns a closure
 which remembers and replaces raw values of the secrets too!

-<a id='x-28LOG4CL-EXTRAS-2FSECRETS-3A-40HARD-WAY-2040ANTS-DOC-2FLOCATIVES-3ASECTION-29'></a>
+<a id="x-28LOG4CL-EXTRAS-2FSECRETS-3A-3A-40HARD-WAY-2040ANTS-DOC-2FLOCATIVES-3ASECTION-29"></a>

-### 6.2 Hard Way
+### Hard Way

 Sometimes it is desireable to remove from tracebacks other kinds of data.
-For example I don't want to see [Lack](https://github.com/fukamachi/lack/)'s
+For example I don't want to see [Lack][d1aa]'s
 environments, because of a few reasons:

-- they contain cookies and it is insecure to log them;
+* they contain cookies and it is insecure to log them;

-- they may contain HTTP header with tokens;
+* they may contain `HTTP` header with tokens;

-- env objects are list with large amount of data and this makes tracebacks unreadable.
+* env objects are list with large amount of data and this makes tracebacks unreadable.

 Let's create a filter for arguments, which will replace Lack's environments
 with a placeholder.